Quintuplin/340FinalProject/README.txt

 		specs).
 However, correllating inversely to the inaccuracy of our test results is the complexity and quality of our tests;

 		7) How we tested for it:
+			This one went through many revisions before reaching the final iteration.
+In the end, our solution was based on the idea that each block would have to be a power of 2 size.
+Therefore, only the first 9 or so powers of 2 would have to be tested, as past that reaches some truly ridiculous numbers.
+This gave us a finite number of tests (9), with which to generate a nice big array in, jump through the nth	items in that array till it's end, and find the average times to do so for each size.
+Oddly, however, while we expected the times to plateau (in the case of every call being outside of cache), they instead tended to increase, by very close to a factor of 2, in step with the size of the array.
+However, it was that variance that allowed us to interpret an answer.
+While the times increased by close to
+			2 for every step length doubling, the variance was calculatable, and consistent.
+It showed that the 256 bit step had the largest increase by a small but meaningful margin.
+This read to us to mean that 256 was large enough to consistently break the paging, and therefore that the previous power, 128, must be the correct value.
+Our method outputs the value automatically selected as the size of the array smaller than the one with the largest increase... and we have every confidence that your machine, like all of ours, will find the same result.

 3.
 	How long does a reference to main memory take to complete?